• Gang og skybox på ITU

 Attending an exam as a group can be something you choose to do or something that is required for the exam by the course manager.

-If a group exam is possible or required it will be clearly stated in the course description.
+If a group exam is required it will be stated in the course description.

 Written exam on premises are always individual.